 On August 20, 2012, we entered into a common stock purchase agreement with Aspire pursuant to which the Company may sell to Aspire, and Aspire would be obligated to purchase, up to an aggregate of \$20 million of our common stock over the two year term of the agreement including \$1 million in common stock purchased by Aspire in connection with execution of the agreement.
 Periodic sales of our common stock to Aspire are subject to certain limitations and the per share sales price is based on closing stock prices at or near each transaction date.
-No more than 3,231,096 shares of our common stock can be issued under this agreement, including the 363,636 shares issued to Aspire in consideration of entering into the agreement.
-Our net proceeds will depend on the frequency and number of shares of our common stock sold to Aspire and the per share purchase price of each transaction.
-As of March 31, 2013, the Company had completed sales to Aspire totaling 1,656,060 shares of common stock at prices ranging from \$1.60 to \$2.07 per share, generating gross proceeds of \$3.0 million.
+No more than 3,231,096 shares of our common stock can be issued under this agreement, including the 363,636 shares initially issued to Aspire in consideration of entering into the agreement.
+Our proceeds will depend on the frequency and number of shares of our common stock sold to Aspire and the per share purchase price of each transaction.
+In addition to the initial issuance of shares, between August 21, 2012 and June 30, 2013, the Company had completed sales to Aspire totaling 2,454,532 shares of common stock at prices ranging from \$1.60 to \$3.82 per share, generating gross proceeds of \$5.3 million.
+The Company has made no sales of our common to stock to Aspire subsequent to June 30, 2013 through the date of this report.